mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 ### Instagram
 The Feed and the Search page were the two biggest Instagram black holes for me.

-On my Macbook, I've installed [Antigram](https://chromewebstore.google.com/detail/antigram-explore-reels-bl/igbheapdmolhhmmklmkfjjjncmhihfjh) to block both.
+On my Macbook I've installed [Antigram](https://chromewebstore.google.com/detail/antigram-explore-reels-bl/igbheapdmolhhmmklmkfjjjncmhihfjh) to block both.

 On my phone I've installed [Distraction Free Instagram](https://www.distractionfreeapps.com/), and configured it to remove the Search grid and Feed as well.
 Instagram becomes just a messaging and posting tool - the useful parts, minus the black hole.

 > ⚠️ Distraction Free Instagram is _amazing_, but it seems to be a side project by a dev out of Australia.
 You might need a VPN to access the site, Instagram obviously doesn't like these tools existing, and the guy releases updates rarely.
-Worth it despite the jank.
+But it's worth the trouble.

 ### Reddit
 In addition to being blocked after 20:30, I've installed [Old Reddit Redirect](https://chromewebstore.google.com/detail/old-reddit-redirect/dneaehbmnbhcippjikoajpoabadpodje) to force the old Reddit design.
 New Reddit is a dopamine slot machine.
 Old Reddit looks like it was designed by someone who thinks "user engagement" is a dirty word.
 Perfect.